inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/spectral_response.md

 	- Predicts cross spectral density `G`
 		- **DON'T UNDERSTAND:** `G(i,:,:) = sq(S(i,:,:))*diag(Gu(i,:))*sq(S(i,:,:))'`
 			- What formula is being used here?
 I understand that we are iterating over the frequencies.
+			- Check out the paper [A DCM for fMRI](https://www.sciencedirect.com/science/article/pii/S1053811913012135) from Friston *et al.*
 - Add channel noise
 	- Add channel specific noise: we only add `Gs` to the diagonal terms of the predicted CSD
 		- **DON'T UNDERSTAND:** why?
 What does this say about the noise being specific?